d3cim/block/README.md

 <table>
 <tr>
 <td>
-When it has reached a stable level the blacklist will be shared here as release.
+When it has reached a stable level the blocklist will be shared here as release.
 </td>
 </tr>
 </table>